cjxe/react-testing-library-tutorial/README.md

 2- Create the function that you want to mock
 3- Mock the response
 4- Export the function
+5- import the mock function to the file where its used
 ```js
 // 📁 /src/__mocks__/axios.js
 const mockResponse = {